pnpm/pnpm.io/docs/boost-docker-build-with-pnpm-fetch.md

 already presented in the virtual store.

-As long as the lockfile is not changed, the build cache is valid up to the layer `RUN pnpm recursive install --offline --prod`, which will save you much time.
+As long as the lockfile is not changed, the build cache is valid up to the layer `RUN pnpm install -r --offline --prod`, which will save you much time.